abhiabhi94/djangoangular/README.md

-### A project to practice the working of drf(django rest framework) and angular
+### A project to practice the working of drf(django rest framework) and vuejs

-This is a work in progress project.
+This project is a work in progress.